shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/add-a-manual-adjustment-to-a-product.md

 1. Make any additional changes as needed to the adjustment, and then click **Save**.
 The manual adjustment line turns orange, and the original forecast line stays blue.

 The changes to the forecast are only reflected in the Forecast Management area.
-They are not reflected in other parts of yield analytics or in the actual placement of ads until the system processes data overnight.
+They are not reflected in other parts of Yield Analytics or in the actual placement of ads until the system processes data overnight.

 ## Related topics